A good backpacker travel insurance is essential whether you are planning to go on a short term trip or considering long term traveling.

 BAGGAGE AND PROPERTY INSURANCE – Your backpacker travel insurance will cover you in case of theft, loss or damage to your luggage (ie if the airline doesn’t deliver your backpack); and even loss or damage to any gear such as smartphone, laptop, camera etc. Keep in mind that most insurance companies will put a limit to the number of items you can insure.
 If you travel with a lot of electronic gear you need an insurance that covers more than one item.

-TRIP CANCELLATION – Usually unlikely for backpacking trips where you may move from one country to another, but a classic of insurance policies, it refers to unexpected interruptions and sudden changes to your travel plans caused by factors such as flights being cancelled or other reasons that stop you from traveling.
+TRIP CANCELLATION – A classic of insurance policies, it refers to unexpected interruptions and sudden changes to your travel plans caused by factors such as flights being cancelled or other reasons that stop you from traveling.

-TIP: Make sure that your backpacker travel insurance has an emergency number that can be contacted 24/7.
+Make sure that your travel insurance has an emergency number that can be contacted 24/7.

 Are There Things A Backpacker Travel Insurance Won’t Cover?